aistabci/abci-docs/en/docs/tips/remote-desktop.md

 g0001.abci.local:1 is a display name of launched VNC server.A port number 5901 is assinged to this server.
 A port with 5900 added to the display number is allocated such as: 5902 in case of :2, 5903 in case of :3.

 ## Start VNC

-The following chapter explains how to start VNC separately for macOS and Windows.
+The following part explains how to start VNC separately for macOS and Windows.

 ### macOS environment